thedoritos/unimgpicker/README.md

 Use the image to create your profile.
 ```

+## Build

+When you build an APK, you have to set build system to `Gradle (New)`.
+This is because Unimgpicker requires `exifinterface` support library.

+If your build fails due to SDK version conflicts, edit `build.gradle` in Unimgpicker directory.

 ## Demo

 Read image, create texture and render it on the Cube(MeshRenderer).